seanrreid/ccs_curriculim_hub/docs/lessons/handling-user-input/handling-browser-events/index.md

 `onclick` is essentially a property like any other available on the button node, just like `button.textContent`, or `button.style`, but it is a special type.
 When you set a handler to it will run that code.

-You can even set it to be equal to a named function.
-For Example:

-@/lessons/handling-user-input/handling-browser-events/example2b.html{6}

 :::warning
 The function should be assigned as `beenClicked`, not `beenClicked()`.
 If we add parentheses, `beenClicked()` -- is a function call.
 So the assignment actually takes the result of the function execution, which would be `undefined` since the function returns nothing.